odow/SDDP.jl/docs/src/guides/generic_graphs.md

 Note that the type of the names of all nodes (including the root node) must be the same.
 In this case, they are `Symbol`s.

-In the next tutorial, [Intermediate IV: objective states](@ref), we discuss how to model problems with stagewise-dependent objective uncertainty.